Yumgur/Hi-SECURE-POEM/README.md

   ```R
   install.packages(c("ggplot2", "dplyr", "readxl", "ComplexHeatmap","survival","survminer"))
   ```
+- **Installation time:** Vary depending on the specific configuration of the machine and the speed of the internet connection.Approximately 5 to 15 minutes.
 ### 2. **Python Environment**
+- **System Requirements:** No special restrictions
 - **Required Version:** Python 3.6 or higher.
 - **Required Python Libraries:**
   - matplotlib